Pothos, Golden Pothos, Devil’s Ivy, Centipede Vine, etc., etc.

-Plants of the World Online by Kew lists 15 species in the Epipremnum genus (as of when I am updating this page on 1-22-21).
+Plants of the World Online by Kew lists 15 species in the Epipremnum genus (as of 8-16-21 when I last updated this page).
 It is a member of the plant family Araceae with 140 genera.
 Those numbers could change as updates are made.

 Epipremnum aureum is native to Moorea, an island in French Polynesia which one of the Windward Islands which is part of the Society Islands.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.